mybatis/cdi/README.md

 Basic usage is:

-Put the mybatis-cdi.jar it your .war applications Create a singleton or application scoped bean to provide your Session Manager
+Put the mybatis-cdi.jar it your .war applications Create a singleton or application scoped bean to provide your SqlSessionManager.
+You must maintain your instance in ApplicationScope or Singleton scoped bean.
+Just retrieve the reference in the producer methods to avoid re-creation of the manager at injection time.

 	@ApplicationScoped
 	public class SessionManagerProvider {

+		private SqlSessionManager manager;

+		@PostConstruct
+		public void init() {
+			manager = create the manager instance ....
+		}

 		@Produces
 		public SqlSessionManager getManager() {
 			return manager;